 Start your tour of the French Quarter at Jackson Square and the St. Louis Cathedral.
 You can join the sightseeing bus tour or set out on your own.
 During the day, there are artists outside Jackson Square displaying their work.
 St. Louis Cathedral is the oldest cathedral in the North America.
 Step inside to view the building’s amazing architecture, stained glasses, and artwork.
 You may be lucky and catch a local musician performing in the area too.

 While in the French Quarter, tour the area’s many shops, cafes, and landmarks.
 You can find everything from toys and books to art and antiques.
 The kids will love the Little Toy Shop on Decatur or St. Ann Street.
 This family business isn’t your ordinary toy store.
 Stop in and see why.
-For an authentic taste of New Orleans, have brunch at the Court of Two Sisters.
+For an authentic Creole taste at New Orleans Restaurants, have brunch at the Court of Two Sisters.
 Their Jazz Brunch is an all you care to eat buffet of New Orleans classics.
 They are famous for their Turtle Soup, which is actually made with alligator not turtle.
 Try the Grillades and Grits, King Cake, Eggs Benedict, and Bananas Foster Bread Pudding.
 You can’t go wrong with anything there.